gosang/gosang.github.io/content/posts/dotnet/implementing-postgresql-in-asp-dotnet-core.md

 - **Avoid N+1 Query Issues**: Use techniques like eager loading in EF Core to prevent excessive database queries.

 # Conclusion

+PostgreSQL, combined with ASP.NET Core 8, provides a powerful and scalable solution for building modern web applications.